with Tim Soar

 Fees and Booking

-Please contact us if you would like to book, and we can hold a place for you, which will be secured on receipt of a 50% (£300) deposit.
-The balance is due by the end of June.
+Please contact us if you would like to book, and we can hold a place for you, which will be secured on receipt of a 50% (£310) deposit.
+The balance is due six weeks before the beginning of the retreat.